NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 caption: ([The time taken for a single detection before and after rotation optimisation.])
 ) <optimisation-rotate>

 After chasing down several other instances of entire image operations, the time taken for a single detection was reduced to be mostly unnoticable.
-Providing the python runtime would unfortunately not provide much information here as at this point, the program was just running the detection so a majority of the time was spent on overhead and image loading.
+Providing the Python runtime would unfortunately not provide much information here as at this point, the program was just running the detection so a majority of the time was spent on overhead and image loading.

 == Terrain Detection

 As mentioned previously, terrain detection is done using aruco tags.
 The aruco tags are placed on top of the pillars of the terrain so that the corners of the pillar align with the black corners of the tag.

 OpenCV provides methods for performing pose estimation on aruco tags.

-#todo("Explain aruco tags")

 #figure(
   image("images/poseEstimation.png",width:60%),